-STANDARD 18: The school's online and/or blended learning offerings are integrated into the school's overall program, and provide high-quality, rigorous, and mission appropriate learning opportunities for students.
+STANDARD 18: The school's online and/or blended learning offerings are integrated into the school's overall program, and provide high-quality, rigorous, and mission-appropriate learning opportunities for students.

-- 18.1 Online courses or instruction offered by the school are mission-appropriate and comparable to the analogous courses taught on campus. - 18.2 Online courses or instruction offered by the school are either developed and executed by the school or accredited by a recognized agency. - 18.3 Schools that do not identify themselves as institutions that teach courses entirely or primarily through online methods, i.e. a "virtual school", clearly communicate to students and parents which courses are taught exclusively online. - 18.4 In any circumstance in which a student spends more than 25 percent of his/her academic day taking online courses not developed and delivered by the school, the school must clearly explain and justify its choice of this instructional method of delivery.
+- 18.1 Online courses or instruction offered by the school are mission-appropriate and comparable in academic rigor to courses taught "face-to-face" on campus. - 18.2 Online courses or instruction offered by the school are either developed and executed by the school or accredited by a recognized agency. - 18.3 Schools that do not identify themselves as institutions that teach courses entirely or primarily through online methods, i.e. a "virtual school", clearly communicate to students and parents which courses are taught exclusively online. - 18.4 In any circumstance in which a student spends more than 25 percent of his/her academic day taking online courses not developed and delivered by the school, the school must clearly explain and justify its choice of this instructional method of delivery. - 18.5 The school's plans for developing, sustaining and expanding online learning opportunities are integrated into schoolwide curricular planning.

-- 18.5 Student attendance and student progress are tracked during all times students are in online courses or experiencing online instruction. - 18.6 Applicable school policies, such as academic integrity and appropriate use, should specifically reference online learning. - 18.7 Faculty members teaching online courses receive adequate training and professional development opportunities in the delivery and use of online learning, including strategies to promote academic integrity and appropriate use.
+- 18.6 Applicable school policies, such as academic integrity and appropriate use, should specifically reference online learning. - 18.7 Faculty members teaching online or blended courses receive adequate training and professional development opportunities in the delivery and use of online or blended learning, including strategies to promote academic integrity and appropriate use.